IamIsPra/Sheriff/README.md

 ![Sheriff Icon](https://raw.githubusercontent.com/IamIsPra/Sheriff/master/assets/icon.png)
 # Sheriff
-Helps You to Grantt Runtime Permission on Android Marshmallow and Above
+Helps You to Grant Runtime Permission on Android Marshmallow and Above

 ## Library in Use